stephanie-castelblanco/stephanie-castelblanco.github.io/essays/Design-Patterns.md

   - Javascript
 ---

-Design patterns are like secret recipes in software development, guiding developers in solving common software challenges.
-They offer ready-made solutions that save time, make software easy to manage and update, enhance reliability and performance, and help systems grow without becoming unwieldy.
+Design patterns are like secret recipes in software development that assist developers in solving common software challenges.
+They provide pre-built solutions that save time, make software easy to manage and update, enhance reliability and performance, and help systems grow without becoming unmanageable.

 ## Main visual for StudyLink
 <img width="200" height="120" class="rounded float-start pe-4" src="../img/main.png" alt="Main visual for StudyLink">

-For my project, StudyLink, a platform that connects students for collaborative study sessions, these recipes have proven essential in building a robust and efficient system.
+For my project, StudyLink, a platform that connects students for collaborative study sessions, these design patterns have proved indispensable.
+By integrating these strategies effectively, we are developing a robust and efficient system that not only facilitates seamless student interaction but also ensures consistent performance and scalability.
+This has been essential in creating a reliable platform where students can engage, share knowledge and improve their learning experience together, making every study session productive and engaging.

 ### Observer Pattern
 In the SignUp component, the Observer pattern is demonstrated through the use of React’s useState.
 This pattern enables the UI to update reactively whenever there is a change in the sign-up status, illustrating how reactive data management enhances user interface responsiveness.